Line of Fire (video game)

-The arcade game was praised by critics for its pseudo-3D graphics and cockpit cabinet, but with the gameplay criticized for being derivative of Operation Wolf (1987) and Operation Thunderbolt (1988).
-It was converted for home computers and published by U.S. Gold in 1990, and then released for the Master System in 1991; however, the style of the latter was changed to that of an overhead run and gun video game.
-The home computer versions were criticized for "blocky" visuals, though reviewers found that there were some nice touches, while the Sega Master System version also received mixed reviews.
+The arcade game was praised by critics for its pseudo-3D graphics and cockpit cabinet, but its gameplay was criticized for being derivative of Operation Wolf (1987) and Operation Thunderbolt (1988).
+It was converted for home computers and published by U.S. Gold in 1990, and then released for the Master System in 1991; however, the style of the latter version was changed to that of an overhead scrolling shooter game.
+Reviewers thought the home computer versions had "blocky" visuals but nonetheless had some nice touches, while the Master System version also received mixed reviews.

 Gameplay

-The game sees the player placed a member of a two-man commando team who have been charged with going behind enemy lines to bring down a terrorist organisation which has access to a large arsenal of weaponry.
-During the mission the team find a "special weapon", which is a vehicle mounted, automatic machine pistol, and must report their findings.
+The player controls a member of a two-man commando team who has been charged with going behind enemy lines to bring down a terrorist organization which has access to a large arsenal of weaponry.
+During the mission, the team finds a "special weapon", which is a vehicle mounted, automatic machine pistol, and must report their findings.
 However, the player is faced with many enemy troops and military vehicles which need to be destroyed in order for the commando squad to escape in the jeep, and must use the "special weapon" against the terrorists.

-The game is played from a first person perspective, with two cabinet mounted, positional guns used the shoot enemies on the screen.
-There are eight stages which take place in various settings including the enemy base, jungle, desert and ruins.
-At the end of each is a boss vehicle which must be destroyed to progress.
+The game is played from a first-person perspective, with two cabinet-mounted positional light guns used to shoot enemies on the screen.
+There are eight stages which take place in various settings, including the enemy base, jungle, canyons, desert and ruins.
+At the end of each is a boss vehicle that must be destroyed in order to progress.
 Ammunition is limited to a few clips of bullets for the machine gun, a small supply of hand grenades and a screen clearing missile, although additional supplies can be obtained by shooting the relevant icon when they appear during play.

-The stages scroll both horizontally and into the screen via a pseudo-3D effect, and due to Sega's dedicated sprite handling hardware and software, the game was able to combine the two movements in a single stage, effectively turning corners.
-This revolutionary system allowed the player to experience a somewhat convincing 3D landscape.
-Between stages a map screen is displayed which shows the player progressing through the terrorist facility and towards freedom.
+The stages scroll both horizontally and into the screen via a pseudo-3D effect.
+Thanks to Sega's dedicated sprite handling hardware and software, the game is able to combine the two movements in a single instance, thus effectively creating the illusion of twists and turning corners.
+This revolutionary engine allows the player to experience a somewhat convincing 3D landscape.
+Between stages, a map screen is displayed which shows the player progressing through the terrorist facility and towards freedom.